tianchengdemo/GPT_CodeInterpreter/README.md

 ### 🌟 Create Your Own Endpoints with Plugin_Client
 We're excited 😃 to announce that you can now implement your very own custom endpoints with just a few lines of code!
 For a detailed walkthrough 📖, visit our new site [Plugin_Client on Chatify](https://beta.chatify.me/plugin_client).

+In addition, we've added the first demo code in `cook`, using the very popular `open-interpreter` project.
+This project allows you to fully move the functionality of the command line terminal to your personal custom endpoint with minimal code.
+The plugin part completely uses the functionality of the [open-interpreter](https://github.com/KillianLucas/open-interpreter) project for the simplest feature migration and upgrade.

 https://github.com/boyueluzhipeng/GPT_CodeInterpreter/assets/39090632/e94052fc-e252-4db0-9f6e-5255715ca3db

 ### **Our Reverse Endpoint Supports**(Updated 20230825):